liviuvj/sentiment-analysis-platform/prototypes/README.md

 1. Install [requirements.txt](../requirements.txt).
 2. Run [quickstart.sh](quickstart.sh).

-This last step will some time to complete, as it pulls the respective docker images for the data extraction tool.
+The second step will take some time to complete, as it pulls the respective docker images for the data extraction tool.